Aims & Scope

 - Submit your article text in PDF format.
 Visit the IEEE Author Center for information on writing the abstract, using equations in your article, publishing author names in native languages, and more.

-- To enhance the appearance of your article on IEEEXplore®, a graphical abstract can be displayed along with traditional text.
+- To enhance the appearance of your article on IEEEXplore®, a graphical abstract will be displayed along with traditional text.
 The graphical abstract is considered a part of the technical content of the article, and you must provide it for peer review during the article submission process.
+As an example, the graphical abstract can be a figure or image from the accepted article that can provide a concise, visual summary of the findings.
 For more information about graphical abstracts and their specifications, please visit the IEEE Author Center website.
+Please note that when uploading final files, you must submit the graphical abstract again, to be published with your article.

 - Submit your figures individually in PS, EPS, PDF, PNG, or TIF format.
 Visit the IEEE Author Center for information on resolution, size requirements, file naming conventions, and more.